-Due to the number of different programs, we may in the future have cross contamination of products inside of our factories, CROs, external contract manufacturing organizations, or CMOs, suppliers or in the clinic that affect the integrity of our products.
+Due to the number of different programs, we may in the future have cross contamination of products inside of our factories, CROs, external CMOs, suppliers or in the clinic that affect the integrity of our products.
 Additionally, for some programs the manufacturing scale is extremely small compared to the standard volumes of supply, such that we run the risk of contaminating the process each time we reopen a container to use remaining supplies.